 The Upstander Kids Approach

-Contrary to popular thinking, knowing how to kick, punch, or defend oneself otherwise aren’t enough to solve bullying for your child.
+Contrary to popular thinking, merely knowing how to kick, punch, or otherwise defend one’s self aren’t enough to keep your child safe from bullying.
 What makes the UpstanderKids approach so different is research.
-Lessons on empathy, mindfulness and boundary setting have been shaped by the works of experts in the field with letters after their names like Ed.D., Ph.D., LMFT, and LCSW.
-In between such serious activities, we add elements of fun & learning, making sure that kids get more than their share of 60 minutes of daily physical activity!
+Lessons on empathy, mindfulness and boundary setting have been shaped by the works of experts in the field who have letters after their names like Ed.D., Ph.D., LMFT, and LCSW.
+In between such impactful activities, we add elements of fun & learning, making sure that kids get more than their share of 60 minutes of daily physical activity!